A late start of the day

 Unnecessary stress for my planned massage

-Trying not to lose any more time I take a tuk-tuk to the guesthouse and explain to Mr. Dang what has happened to me.
+Trying not to lose any more time, I take a tuk-tuk to the guesthouse and explain to Mr. Dang what has happened to me.
 My efforts were unnecessary because only upon my arrival he calls to arrange for the massage.
 I rush to my room for a sanitary stop and a shower.
 I manage for the first, but I have no time for the second.
 The masseuse has already arrived.
 I try to explain that I want to take a shower first, but she doesn’t seem to understand me.
-She starts with my legs, massaging and kneading, sometimes quite painful, other times I have to wrench through all kinds of unusual postures.
+She starts with my legs, massaging and kneading, sometimes quite painful; other times, I have to wrench through all kinds of unusual postures.

 An energy boost after a couple of hours

 The massage session ends after two hours with the treatment of my – overheated – head.
 I underwent the course because I felt quite exhausted after spending a long time at the Sukhothai Loy Krathong parade.
 Though it was relaxing, I don’t feel reborn.
 Only a few hours later, after dinner, I think I am experiencing a positive effect.
 I appear to have an energy boost, perhaps due to the better blood flow?
-When I finally take a shower late in the evening the stress of the day washes of.
+When I finally take a shower late in the evening, the stress of the day washes off.
 Tomorrow I want to get up early for a visit to Si Satchanalai, the other, less visited, but a better-preserved historical site about 40 kilometers from Sukothai.